 - Condensed consolidated statements of income- The new standard requires that the tax effects of share-based compensation be recognized in the provision for income taxes.
 Previously, these amounts were recognized in additional paid-in capital.
-Net tax benefits related to share-based compensation awards of \$2,271 for the quarter ended September 30, 2016 were recognized as reductions of income tax expense.
-These tax benefits reduced our effective income tax rate 2.48%, and caused an increase in basic and diluted earnings per share of \$0.03 for the quarter ended September 30, 2016.
+For the quarter, we recognized \$73 of net tax benefits as reductions of income tax expense, which reduced our effective income tax rate for the second quarter by 0.1%.
+There was no impact to earnings per share for the quarter.
+Net tax benefits related to share-based compensation awards of \$2,344 for the six months ended December 31, 2016 were recognized as reductions of income tax expense.
+These tax benefits reduced our effective income tax rate for the year-to-date period by 1.3%, and caused an increase in basic and diluted earnings per share of \$0.03 for the six months ended December 31, 2016.
 In addition, in calculating potential common shares used to determine diluted earnings per share, generally accepted accounting principles require us to use the treasury stock method.
 The new standard requires that assumed proceeds under the treasury stock method be modified to exclude the amount of excess tax benefits that would have been recognized in additional paid-in capital.
-These changes were applied on a prospective basis. - Condensed consolidated statements of cash flows- The Company elected to apply the presentation requirements for cash flows related to excess tax benefits retrospectively to all periods presented which resulted in an increase to both net cash provided by operations and net cash used in financing of \$114 for the three months ended September 30, 2015.
+These changes were applied on a prospective basis. - Condensed consolidated statements of cash flows- The Company elected to apply the presentation requirements for cash flows related to excess tax benefits retrospectively to all periods presented which resulted in an increase to both net cash provided by operations and net cash used in financing of \$301 for the six months ended December 31, 2015.
 The presentation requirements for cash flows related to employee taxes paid for withheld shares had no impact to any of the periods presented on our consolidated cash flows statements since such cash flows have historically been presented as a financing activity.